 - (a) Tuition is subject to change and approval by legislative or board of trustees' action.
-Some courses may have additional fees for supplies or other charges. - (b) For purposes of being considered "full time" for funding from federal and state financial aid programs, Department of Veterans Affairs, Social Security, and most other outside agencies, a student is required to carry at least 12 credits. - (c) An additional operating fee of \$73.00, \$153.84, 245.00, and \$36.50 per credit hour over eighteen (18) is charged for resident, non-resident citizen, non-resident non-citizen, and eligible veteran students, respectively, and may be subject to waiver for required vocational courses.
+Some courses may have additional fees for supplies or other charges. - (b) For purposes of being considered "full time" for funding from federal and state financial aid programs, Department of Veterans Affairs, Social Security, and most other outside agencies, a student is required to carry at least 12 credits. - (c) An additional operating fee of \$78.40, \$159.24, \$250.40 and \$39.20 per credit hour over eighteen (18) is charged for resident, non-resident citizen, non-resident non-citizen, and eligible veteran students, respectively, and may be subject to waiver for required vocational courses.
 Notice: All fees are subject to change pending proposed fee increases by the Student Body Association and subsequent approval by the Board of Trustees, or further clarification of actions by the Legislature.
-NOTE: The tuition rates shown above were accurate as this document went to press.
-Tuition is subject to change by the state legislature, the State Board for Community and Technical Colleges, and the college's board of trustees.
 A student wishing to change his or her residency classification must petition the college by completing the residency questionnaire form (obtainable online or in Enrollment Services) and by providing necessary documentation.
 This should be completed before registration, or no later than 30 days from the start of the quarter.
 STUDENT FEES Audit Fee Same as for credit fee.